 Cost

-Additional notes
+Additional Info

 The manner in Vietnam is more curt, so expect the officers to be a bit sharp.
 I additionally provided a bank statement along with my non-immigrant visa application, because I heard this may occasionally be requested.
-I think it is a good idea to print out just in case asked.
+I think it is a good idea to print it out just in case asked.
 Note that some countries can enter Vietnam and obtain a free Visa on Arrival, however, other countries (such as the USA) will need to apply in advance.
 The full list of countries/info is HERE

 Photo Highlights – A selection of photos from my trip (click to view full size)